bigmms/chen_grsl21_tpbf/README.md

 >> demo_noise
 ```

-3. Run the following script to generate ground truth image, and results will be saved in: `./data/img_gt/`.
+3. Run the following script to generate **ground truth image**, and results will be saved in: `./data/img_gt/`.
 ```bash
 >> demo_BF
 ```

-4. Structure of the generated data should be
+4. Structure of the generated data should be：
 ```
 ├── data
     ├──img_gt             #folder for storing ground truth images